lluki/filz/README.md

-Filz - A model checked I2C specification
+Filz - A model checked I2C stack
 ======

 I2C is a pervasive bus protocol used for querying sensors and actuators, but it